-Once the room has been properly diagnosed and then acoustically treated, there are additional things that can be done to help everyone on the stage, in the sanctuary and listening at home via livestream to hear everything better.
+Once the room has been properly diagnosed and then acoustically treated, additional things can be done to help everyone on the stage, in the sanctuary and listening at home via livestream to hear everything better.

-Watch this video to see how Faith Baptist Church solved their acoustics issues.
+Watch this video to see how Faith Baptist Church solved its acoustics issues.
 You can see how acoustic panels were applied to the bare walls to reduce reflection and absorb oppressive sound.

-In this video, NEXO ID speakers are used as an alternative solution, utilizing loudspeaker design to acoustically cover the area, the speakers are designed to focus sound waves, preventing them from bouncing off walls that make it difficult to hear and understand what's being amplified.
-In other words, aiming the speakers at people, not hard surface walls, windows, or reflective flooring.
+In this video, NEXO ID speakers are used as an alternative solution, utilizing a loudspeaker design to acoustically cover the area.
+The speakers are designed to focus sound waves, preventing them from bouncing off walls that make it difficult to hear and understand what's being amplified and, in other words, aiming the speakers at people, not hard surface walls, windows, or reflective flooring.

-Something else you can do, if you are using floor monitors for the band: acoustically treat the wall behind the band and aim the speakers at the musician's ears and not at their kneecaps (more on this in a later article).
+If you are using floor monitors for the band, you can do something else: acoustically treat the wall behind the band and aim the speakers at the musician's ears and not at their kneecaps (more on this in a later article).